 According to the Federal Reserve, the ALLL should be included on the balance sheet as a “contra-asset account.”
 This serves to reduce the total book value of a bank’s loans and leases to the amount that it expects to collect.

 ALLL estimates and the methodologies used for calculating them are subject to regulatory scrutiny by multiple federal agencies: the Federal Reserve Board (FRB); the Federal Deposit Insurance Corporation (FDIC); the Office of the Comptroller of the Currency (OCC); the National Credit Union Administration (NCUA); and the Office of Thrift Supervision (OTS).
-The regulatory requirement for ALLL reserves applies not only to banks, but to credit unions and financial savings associations as well.
+The regulatory requirement for ALLL reserves applies to banks and credit unions.

 How is ALLL Calculated?

-In their hallmark 2006 Interagency Policy Statement on ALLL, the agencies state that it “represents one of the most significant estimates in an institution’s financial statements and regulatory reports.”
+In the 2006 Interagency Policy Statement on ALLL, the agencies state that it “represents one of the most significant estimates in an institution’s financial statements and regulatory reports.”
 Institutions are directed to document their ALLL at the end of each quarter, “or more frequently if warranted.”